phil-opp/blog_os/posts/2015-09-02-setup-rust.md

 [Github repository]: https://github.com/phil-opp/blog_os/tree/setup_rust

 ## Installing Rust
 We need a nightly compiler, as we will use many unstable features.
 To manage Rust installations I highly recommend brson's [multirust].
 It allows you to install nightly, beta, and stable compilers side-by-side and makes it easy to update them.
-After installing it you can just run `multirust update nightly` to install or update to the latest Rust nightly.
+To use a nightly compiler for the current directory, you can run `multirust override nightly`.

 [multirust]: https://github.com/brson/multirust